Motorcycle Buying Guide: What You Should Know

 Standard

-For most uses, a standard motorcycle will do just fine.
+For most uses, a standard motorcycle (or naked bikes as they’re sometimes called) will do just fine.
 Their lack of fairings and saddlebags, as well as their riders’ tendency to sit bolt upright, are defining features.

 Cruiser